Last Updated on August 8, 2021 by Paroma

-Finally, do check out the insanely famous and packed shoulder to shoulder cantina by Cowgirl Creamery, the pride of Marin county and one of the most popular creameries in California.
+You cannot leave Pt.
+Reyes without checking out the insanely famous cantina by Cowgirl Creamery, the pride of Marin county and one of the most popular creameries in California.
 The creamery store not only sells yummy hot sandwiches, soups and salads, they have their full product line (read all kinds of cheese) laid out there for selling as well as many other food products and kitchen appliances from from local Californian merchants.

-Besides dining at Cafe Reyes at Point Reyes Station, Marshall too has several options for dog friendly dining at Point Reyes.
+Besides dining at Cafe Reyes at Point Reyes Station, Marshall too has several dog friendly restaurants at Point Reyes.
 Nick’s Cove at Marshall has its own patio dining as well as a “dining in the shack” option where you order the food at the bar, pick it while waiting at the shack on the boardwalk and then proceed to dine at the shack itself.

 This option is available upon prior reservation and for those particularly blustery evenings when the wind and cold make it difficult to dine outside.
 Tony’s Seafood restaurant, super popular for its grilled oysters, is also dog friendly and a must stop dining spot for delicious seafood, something that you must have on the California coast if your diet permits!

 Finally, Due West Tavern at Olema is another excellent dining spot at Point Reyes with outdoor dining available (dog friendly).
 The adjacent cafe and marketplace is great for grab and go snacks and coffee.